patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/patternfly-accessibility.md

 As PatternFly is updated and enhanced, we maintain  accessibility through a combination of automated and manual testing.
 We use [aXe: The Accessibility Engine](https://www.deque.com/axe/) to ensure that all components pass an accessibility audit before they’re added to PatternFly.

 We also regularly audit keyboard accessibility with both manual testing and integration tests.
-We aim to provide full support for Voice Over as our main screen reader, but we still test our components through NVDA and JAWS.
-As part of our manual audit, every component is run through Voice Over to make sure they’ll be as accessible as possible in your products.
+We aim to provide full support for VoiceOver as our main screen reader, but we still test our components through NVDA and JAWS.
+As part of our manual audit, every component is run through VoiceOver to make sure they’ll be as accessible as possible in your products.

 ## PatternFly accessibility standards